pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< /learner-task >}}

-To track our player's movement, we need to define variable which stores which column we are currently hovering over.
+To track our player's movement, we need to define a variable which stores which column we are currently hovering over.

 {{< learner-task >}}